phantomcyber/splunk-soar-sdk/README.md

 The recommended installation method is via [uv](https://docs.astral.sh/uv/).

+## Find us at .conf25

+To learn more about the SDK, check out our presentation at [.conf25](https://conf.splunk.com/sessions/catalog.html?search=DEV1495#/)!

 ## Installing the SDK as a tool

 This package defines the `soarapps` command line interface.
 To use it, [install as a uv tool](https://docs.astral.sh/uv/guides/tools/):